 The old fortifications of Chiang Mai in the 19th century.

-The few remains of the wall at the four corners of Chiang Mai are not original; in 1996 - 1997 archaeological excavations were made before the walls near the gates were extensively renovated.
-They reused old bricks which were inserted into new brickwork for the little bit that remains of the walls.
+The few remains of the wall at the four corners of Chiang Mai are not original; in 1996 to 1997 archaeological excavations were made, before the wall remains were extensively renovated.
+They reused old bricks mixed with new brickwork to restore what remained of the walls.
+Unfortunately, the remains are just some low walls close to the corners of the old town.

 The bastions on the four corners seem to be quite original; but all of them have been restored, some of them several times, in centuries past.
 At the north-east corner, Jaeng Sri Phum bastion, the excavation site has been covered with a roof and left open.

 Below is a black and white historical photo of Jaeng Sri Phum bastion in the northeast corner.

-Also in different spelling called Chaeng Si Phum
+Also spelled Chaeng Si Phum or Jaeng Sriphoom.